onedata/onedata-documentation/docs/user-guide/onedatafs.md

 space.setxattr("file.txt", "priority", "2500")
 ```

-which then will be indexed by Onedata as numbers not strings, and thus enable
+which then will be indexed by Onedata as numbers are not strings, and thus enable
 more efficient data discovery in some cases.

-It is also possible to attach entire JSON document with a key, by simply encoding
+It is also possible to attach an entire JSON document with a key, by simply encoding
-JSON as string for the value parameter:
+JSON as a string for the value parameter:

 ```python
 space.setxattr("file.txt", "origin", '{"continent": "Europe"}')